 - Then, you will meet with your local 4-H Educator for an orientation.

 - Work with your 4-H Educator to decide on the details: the age group you will work with, projects your group will do and when and where your club will meet.

 - Plan an information session for new 4-H members and their parents.
 That’s it—you’re on your way!

 Who can be a 4-H volunteer?

 Volunteering is a responsibility and a privilege.
-Any adult with an interest in young people is welcome to volunteer.
+Any adult with an interest in young people is welcome to apply to be a volunteer.
 You do not need to be an "expert."
 Parents, professionals, homemakers, teachers, youth leaders, and other caring adults serve as 4-H volunteers.
 Adult volunteers “Learn by Doing” along with the 4-H members they work with.
 Former Massachusetts 4-H employees may serve as volunteers at the discretion of the State 4-H Program Director and they are required to follow the standard volunteer application process.
 Former employees are expected to observe a 6-month post-employment moratorium before applying to become a volunteer.
 All applicants must pass a background (CORI/SORI) check in order to volunteer.